esoma/pgo/README.md

-pgo
-===

-Profile guided optimization for Python extensions.
+`pgo` brings easy and unobtrusive profile guided optimization to Python extensions.

 Work in progress.